Emmaf97/Frameworks_project/README.md

 Contact form has validation on the input fields.
 Some fields only allow text, some allow only numbers, some require certain length and specific characters (email address with @ format correct email ending e.g. gmail)

 ## Feature 3
-#### --- Text Animation  ---
+#### -- Login/Signup ---
-Adding animation to text to add creative css to the project.
+The user can login and signup using the login and signup forms.
+This is stored in a database.

 ## Feature 4
-#### -- Login/Signup ---
+#### --- Customisable User Profiles  ---
-The user can login and signup(partially complete) using the login and signup forms.
-As this project doesn't require a database I am using a json file to add and retrieve the data, in order to verify the login credentials and add a new user to the json file via the signup functionality.
+Users can update their name profile picture and contact information using forms provided.